chrishutchinson/festive-code-games/README.md

 ## Overview

-A plethora of festive games to test your skills and compete for the coveted Learnerbly JavaScript crown 👑!
+A plethora of festive games to test your skills and compete for the coveted JavaScript crown 👑!

 ### JavaScript code golf